enkidevs/curriculum/zapier/introduction/zaps-ii/zapier-update-dynamically-2.md

 ---
 ## Content

-In our case, you want to set the step such that every time the zap runs:
+In this case, you want to set the step such that every time the zap runs:
 - if you have access to the base (the search step)
   - meaning that if the value found in the `'Has Access'` column is `'Yes'`
 - your number of access days will be updated to 7 (the update step)